2 Kings 4

 The Shunnamite recognizes the man of God; she builds him a room - provision meets prophecy, and the prophet finds rest.

-13And he said unto her, Thou hast been careful for us with all this care: now what is to be done for thee? wouldest thou be spoken for to the king, or to the captain of the host?
+13And he said unto him, Say now unto her, Behold, thou hast been careful for us with all this care; what is to be done for thee? wouldest thou be spoken for to the king, or to the captain of the host?
 And she answered, I dwell among mine own people.
 14And he said, What then is to be done for her?
 And Gehazi answered, Verily she hath no child, and her husband is old.
 15And he said, Call her.
 And when he had called her, she stood in the door.
 16And he said, About this season, according to the time of life, thou shalt embrace a son.
 And she said, Nay, my lord, thou man of God, do not lie unto thine handmaid.
-17And the woman conceived, and bare a son at the season that Elisha had said unto her, according to the time of life.
+17And the woman conceived, and bare a son at that season that Elisha had said unto her, according to the time of life.

 A great woman of Shunem encounters Elisha and invites him to eat at her home.
 She notices something about him - "I perceive that this is an holy man of God."
 She does not ask for signs.
 She does not demand proof.
 She sees him and recognizes the holy in him.
 And from that recognition flows hospitality.
 She builds a chamber for him - a small room on the wall of her house, furnished with a bed, a table, a stool, a candlestick.
 She creates a sanctuary for a stranger, because she has discerned that he is a man of God.